wilsonmar/python-samples/README.md

    * Compare actuals vs. predictions of each prediction service.
    * Compare accuracy of different predictors (weather.com vs. wattr.in vs. Openweather. etc.)
    <br /><br />

+* <a href="sunset-speed.py"><strong>sunset-speed.py</strong></a> calculates how fast one would need to drive to experience a continuous sunset.
+This theoretical question is designed to make math fun and make for curiosity about programming math.
+This shows a use for the cosign trigonometry function.

 * <a href="youtube-download.py"><strong>youtube-download.py</strong></a> downloads videos based on its URL from a list of URLs in a CSV file.